vccimaging/CCSC_code_ICCV2017/README.md

 2. 2-3D: Learning convolutional filters for multispectral images.
 Also contains code for multispectral inpating and demosaicking.

-3. 3D: Learning 3D convolutional filters for video datasets.
+3. 3D: Learning 3D convolutional filters for video datasets (to be downloaded separately).
 Also contains code for video deblurring using the filters learned.

-4. 4D: Learning 4D filters for lightfield datasets.
+4. 4D: Learning 4D filters for lightfield datasets (sample input lightfield data provided).
 Also contains code for novel view synthesis using filters learned.

 5. image_helpers: Miscellaneous utility code for reading data, contrast normalization, etc.